dieselfox1/fincommerce/plugins/fincommerce/client/blocks/packages/checkout/filter-registry/README.md

         -   [`validation (function)`](#validation-function)
 -   [Available Filters](#available-filters)

 The filter registry allows callbacks to be registered to manipulate certain values.
-This is similar to the traditional filter system in WordPress (where you register a callback with a specific filter and return a modified value).
+This is similar to the traditional filter system in finpress (where you register a callback with a specific filter and return a modified value).

 ## registerCheckoutFilters